Skip to main content

 I guided them through a longer session with a specific phase where they synchronized their breathing.
 Inhaling together.
 Exhaling together.
 Matching the rhythm so their nervous systems could begin to co regulate.

-What a Couples Breathwork Session Looks Like
+What a Couples Session Looks Like

 Do You Have to Be in a Romantic Relationship

 When you feel disconnected but cannot explain why.
 You are not fighting.
 Nothing is technically wrong.
 But the ease is gone.
 The automatic closeness that used to be there takes effort now.
 Shared breathwork can reset the connection without needing to dissect what went wrong.
+Sometimes the body just needs to remember that the person next to you is safe.

-What You Can Try at Home Tonight
+What You Can Try Tonight

 Sit facing each other.
 Close your eyes.
 One person places their hand on the other person's chest.
 Breathe naturally for a few breaths without trying to change anything.
 Then begin to match rhythms.
 Inhale when they inhale.
 Exhale when they exhale.
 Do this for five minutes.